 Two more modules would give me a diploma of business administration, and a final year would grant me an MBA with a major in change.
 Lectures were synchronised nationally so I could do my learning in any capital city, the format fit really well.

 My MBA taught me a new language that I could use immediately, so the feeling of improvement started early, which was gratifying.
 The learning was done with practicing managers across all sorts of industries, and I found it fascinating to share ideas with such an eclectic group.
 Most importantly, the assignments were practical and required the input of executives from my company.
 I got a lot of face time with the leadership team, who knew the accelerated learning I was going through, and that promoted visibility and trust.

-4. Take us through your ‘typical’ day, if this exists?
+Take us through your ‘typical’ day as Microsoft Chief Medical Officer, if this exists?